PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: Account user may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Account user.
 Consider using a standard authentication mechanism to identify the external entity.

-      Justification: Use whitelisting to approve specific email addresses that are verified by domains to ensure verification.
+      Justification: Use Bitwarden whitelisting to approve specific email addresses that are verified by domains to ensure verification.

   48. External Entity Account user Potentially Denies Receiving Data